Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 **What data does QUINT support?**
 ----------------------------------

-The QUINT workflow supports all types of histological sections from mouse and rat brain that has been labelled to reveal features:
+QUINT supports all types of histological sections from mouse and rat brain that have been labelled to reveal features:

 * Cell count analysis
 * Analyse pathology